janlon6260/home-assistant-active-directory-auth/README.md

 # Active Directory authentication add-on for Home Assistant

-Tested and verified working on Home Assistant OS 2025.6 :white_check_mark:
+Tested and verified working on Home Assistant OS 2025.10.x ✅

-This Home Assistant add-on enables authentication against a Microsoft Active Directory (AD) domain using LDAP.
+This Home Assistant add-on enables authentication against a Microsoft Active Directory (AD) domain using LDAP or LDAPS.
 It integrates with the Home Assistant `command_line` authentication provider and supports:

-- Lookup and verification of AD users via LDAP bind
+- Lookup and verification of AD users via LDAP or LDAPS bind
 - Group-based access control
-- Optional administrator assignment based on AD group membership (see limitations)
+- Optional administrator assignment based on AD group membership
+- Automatic loading of trusted CA certificate from `/config/certs/ldap-cert.pem` for LDAPS
 - Seamless integration with existing Home Assistant local users

 ## Features

-- Authenticate users against Active Directory using LDAP over TCP (port 389)
+- Authenticate users against Active Directory using LDAP (port 389) or LDAPS (port 636)
 - Match authenticated AD users with existing Home Assistant users (by `username`)
 - Automatically creates user account in Home Assistant if none exists
 - Optional promotion to admin based on group membership (if supported)
 - Supports full names (`displayName` or `cn`) and email from AD
+- Built-in debug logging and `/diagnose` endpoint to verify certificate status

 ## Installation